Steven Gerrard: 2007–2012: Continued success and stardom

 Gerrard suffered a toe fracture in an August 2007 Champions League qualifier against Toulouse, but returned four days later to play the entirety of a 1–1 league draw against Chelsea.
-On 28 October 2007, Gerrard played his 400th game for Liverpool in a league match against Arsenal, in which he scored.
+On 28 October 2007 he played his 400th game for Liverpool in a league match against Arsenal, in which he scored.
 He scored in all but one of Liverpool's domestic and European matches during the month of November, and after scoring the only goal in a Champions League away tie against Marseille on 11 December, he became the first Liverpool player since John Aldridge in 1989 to score in seven consecutive games in all competitions.
 In December 2007, Gerrard was voted sixth (after Kaká, Lionel Messi, Cristiano Ronaldo, Didier Drogba and Ronaldinho) for the 2007 FIFA World Player of the Year.